DIVORCE, FAMILY LAW AND COLLABORATIVE DIVORCE

 We help you understand Illinois divorce law

-Collaborative family law to ensure a peaceful divorce
+Collaborative Divorce to ensure a peaceful divorce

-Fathers and mothers both have the right to stand up for their children’s best interests.
+All parents have the right to stand up for their children’s best interests.
 If you’re dealing with paternity issues, contact Waltz, Palmer & Dawson today.